pinojs/pino/README.md

 <a name="pretty"></a>
 ### pino.pretty([opts])

-Returns a transform stream that reads pino outputs and format it nicely, with colors!
-This is what the `pino` utility uses internally.
+Returns a transform stream that formats JSON output into pretty print output as per the [cli](#cli) tool.

 Options:

-* `timeTrans`, if set to `true`, it will only covert the unix timestamp to ISO 8601 date format, and reserialize the JSON.
+* `timeTransOnly`, if set to `true`, it will only covert the unix timestamp to ISO 8601 date format, and reserialize the JSON (equivalent to `pino -t`).

 <a name="extreme"></a>
 ## Extreme mode explained